ggoacn/cehpractical/9 social engineering.md

-detect phishing via a and b
+Detect phishing with netcraft, phishtank